 2005 2015 Focus on programmes.
 Focus on systems.
 Focus on INAS.
 Focus on linkages between MMAS, INAS and other ministries involved in social protection.
 Absence of a legal framework and specific social protection policy tools.
 Basic Social Protection Law; Regulation of the Basic Social Security Subsystem; Regulation of Coordination of the Mandatory Social Security System; National Strategy for Basic Social Security; New programme package within the scope of ENSSB's implementation.
 Fragmentation of low impact basic social protection initiatives Coordination, through the development of the ENSSB and the creation of the Coordinating Council for Basic Social Security.
-New programmess with targets for the extension of basic social protection.
-Budget allocation to programmes: 0.16% of GDP Budget allocation to programmes: 0.5% of GDP Scant knowledge of social protection as a concept, and limited institutional capacity at MMAS/INAS Strong track record of defending proposals for the expansion of programmes and increase in the value of transfers before the Council of Ministers, which have resulted in significant increases in the sector's budget.
-Individual initiatives by donors and UN agencies with Government Two coordination working groups: one at UN level regarding the United Nations Joint Programme and one at Government/multi- partners level, including a sub-working group.
+New programs with targets for the extension of basic social protection.
+Budget allocation to the programmes: 0.16% of GDP Budget allocation to the programmes: 0.5% of GDP Scant knowledge of social protection as a concept, and limited institutional capacity at the level MMAS/INAS Strong track record of defending proposals for the expansion of the programmes and increase in the value of the transfers before the Council of Ministers, which have resulted in significant increases in the sector's budget.
+Individual initiatives by donors and United Nations agencies with the Government Two coordination workgroups: one at UN level regarding the United Nations Joint Programme and one at Government/multi partners level, including a sub-working group.